TLeonidas/10-Steps-to-access-AWS-Academy/README.md

 # 10 Steps to Access AWS Academy & Perform Labs in JupyterLab with SageMaker

-### Target Audience: Students enrolled in AWS Academy courses.
+### Target Audience: HCC students enrolled in AWS Academy courses.

 In my second semester using AWS Academy at HCC, I noticed that over 20% of my colleagues struggled to access their accounts and launch labs for assignments.
 This not only caused frustration but also potentially hindered their learning progress.